John Gilbert Cooper

 John Gilbert Cooper or John Gilbert (24 August 1722 – 21 April 1769) was a British poet and writer.

 Biography

 John Gilbert was born in Lockington, Leicestershire.
-His father was left a legacy which included Thurgarton Priory which he was allowed if he changed his name to Cooper by private act of Parliament, Gilbert's Name Act 1735 (9 Geo.
+His father was left a legacy which included Thurgarton Priory which he was allowed if he changed his name to Cooper by a private act of Parliament, Gilbert's Name Act 1735 (9 Geo.
 2. c.
 27 Pr.).
 John Gilbert Cooper was educated locally and then at Westminster School.

 He completed his education at Trinity College, Cambridge.